 - Gordon, D., C. Johnson.
 2018.
 City-networks, global climate governance, and the road to 1.5C, Current Opinion in Environmental Sustainability 30: 35-41 Gordon, D. and C. Johnson.
 2017.
 The Orchestration of Global Urban Climate Governance After Paris.
 Environmental Politics 26(4): 694-714

 - Gordon, D. April 2016.
 The Politics of Accountability in Networked Urban Climate Governance.
 Global Environmental Politics 16(2): 82-100

 - Gordon, D. May 2016.
 Lament for a Network?
 Cities and Networked Climate Governance in Canada.
 Environment and Planning C: Government and Policy 34(3): 529-545

-- Gordon, David.
-2015.
+- Gordon, D. 2015.
 An Uneasy Equilibrium: The Coordination of Climate Governance in Federated Systems.
 Global Environmental Politics 15(2): 121-141

 - Gordon, D. 2013.
 Between Local Innovation and Global Impact: Cities, Networks and the Governance of Climate Change.
 Canadian Foreign Policy Journal, 19(3): 288-307 (Selected as the best article published in CFPJ for 2013)